Boeing 777: Design effort

+Testing and certification

+Major assembly of the first aircraft began on January 4, 1993.
 On April 9, 1994, the first 777, number WA001, was rolled out in a series of 15 ceremonies held during the day to accommodate the 100,000 invited guests.
 The first flight took place on June 12, 1994, under the command of chief test pilot John E. Cashman.
 This marked the start of an 11-month flight test program that was more extensive than testing for any previous Boeing model.
 Nine aircraft fitted with General Electric, Pratt & Whitney, and Rolls-Royce engines were flight tested at locations ranging from the desert airfield at Edwards Air Force Base in California to frigid conditions in Alaska, mainly Fairbanks International Airport.
 To satisfy ETOPS requirements, eight 180-minute single-engine test flights were performed.
 The first aircraft built was used by Boeing's nondestructive testing campaign from 1994 to 1996, and provided data for the -200ER and -300 programs.

-At the successful conclusion of flight testing, the 777 was awarded simultaneous airworthiness certification by the U.S. Federal Aviation Administration (FAA) and European Joint Aviation Authorities (JAA) on April 19, 1995.
+At the successful conclusion of flight testing, the 777 was awarded simultaneous airworthiness certification by the US Federal Aviation Administration (FAA) and European Joint Aviation Authorities (JAA) on April 19, 1995.

 Entry into service

 Boeing delivered the first 777 to United Airlines on May 15, 1995.
 The FAA awarded 180-minute ETOPS clearance ("ETOPS-180") for the Pratt & Whitney PW4084-engined aircraft on May 30, 1995, making it the first airliner to carry an ETOPS-180 rating at its entry into service.
 The first commercial flight took place on June 7, 1995, from London Heathrow Airport to Dulles International Airport near Washington, D.C.
 Longer ETOPS clearance of 207 minutes was approved in October 1996.

 On November 12, 1995, Boeing delivered the first model with General Electric GE90-77B engines to British Airways, which entered service five days later.
 Initial service was affected by gearbox bearing wear issues, which caused British Airways to temporarily withdraw its 777 fleet from transatlantic service in 1997, returning to full service later that year.
 General Electric subsequently announced engine upgrades.

-The first Rolls-Royce Trent 877-powered aircraft was delivered to Thai Airways International on March 31, 1996, completing the introduction of the three powerplants initially developed for the airliner.
-Each engine-aircraft combination had secured ETOPS-180 certification from the point of entry into service.
-By June 1997, orders for the 777 numbered 323 from 25 airlines, including satisfied launch customers that had ordered additional aircraft.
+The first Rolls-Royce Trent 877-powered aircraft was delivered to Thai Airways International on March 31, 1996, completing the introduction of the three power plants initially developed for the airliner.
+Each engine-aircraft combination had secured ETOPS-180 certification from its entry into service.
+By June 1997, orders for the 777 numbered 323 from 25 airlines, including launch customers that had ordered additional aircraft.
 Operations performance data established the consistent capabilities of the twinjet over long-haul transoceanic routes, leading to additional sales.
 By 1998, the 777 fleet had approached 900,000 flight hours.
 Boeing states that the 777 fleet has a dispatch reliability (rate of departure from the gate with no more than 15 minutes delay due to technical issues) above 99 percent.